jstewmc/api/README.md

 $request->setOptions([CURLOPT_CUSTOMREQUEST => 'POST']);
 ```

+Just be careful.
+It's important not to over-write the `CURLOPT_RETURNTRANSFER` option.
+Otherwise, the library will not work!

 ### Data

-Unlike `Get` and `Delete` requests, `Put` and `Post` requests may include data, an associative array of data to include in the request's body.
+Unlike `Get` and `Delete` requests, `Put` and `Post` requests may include data, an associative array of key-value pairs to include in the request's body as [JSON](http://www.json.org).

 You can get and set the request's data with `getData()` and `setData()`, respectively: